 Compassionate use policy

 We conduct clinical trials to assess the safety and efficacy of investigational medicines which, if proven, will allow us to obtain the necessary approvals from regulatory authorities to provide patients with access to these medicines.
-We believe that participating in clinical trials is the best way for patients to access medicines prior to approval.

 Through the clinical development process, a drug is rigorously tested for safety and efficacy in humans.
 If proven, it is submitted to regulatory authorities for approval for sale, and then made available through healthcare systems to as many patients in need as possible, as quickly as possible.
 Because we do not know during the clinical development whether the investigational medicine is safe or effective, compassionate use may present risks for both the patient and the clinical development programme.
 For patients, compassionate use may bring potential safety risks or a false sense that the medicine will provide benefit; for the clinical development programme, it can delay or jeopardise the approval of a new medicine sought by many.